• Skip to primary navigation

 LED Blinking: This frequency decides how fast LEDs turn ON and OFF.

-If we want different blinking styles then just change the resistor R or capacitor C.
+If we want different blinking styles, we can change resistor R or capacitor C.

 How to Build: